 Application Process Notes

-In addition to the process described by the Dean's Office and the Registrar's Office for how to apply for a major/minor, please complete the Spanish minor application form available in the menu.
+In addition to the process described by the Student Affairs Division and the Registrar's Office for how to apply for a major/minor, please complete the Spanish minor application form available in the menu.

 If after applying you are denied admission to the major/minor, you may apply again once you have addressed the recommendations made by the Department of Spanish.
 If your application is deferred, the department will make a decision immediately after you have taken the necessary steps to address the reasons for being deferred.